 unpredictability of applications, and makes cloud computing make more

-Resource pooling: The provider's computing resources are pooled
+Resource pooling: The provider's computing resources are pooled to serve

 multiple consumers, with resources dynamically assigned and reassigned